Noise-Induced Randomization in Regression Discontinuity Designs: Bias-aware confidence intervals

-In the previous section, we discussed how weighted estimators of the form \eqref{eq:weighted_nonratio} can identify causal effects in regression discontinuity designs using only variation in the running variable.
-In order to make use of such an estimator in practice, however, it's not enough to just bound its bias; we also need to understand its sampling distribution.
-In this section, instead of~\eqref{eq:weighted_nonratio}, we study ratio estimators of the form
+In the previous section, we discussed the asymptotic limit of the ratio-form estimator in~\eqref{eq:weighted} and the bias in estimating weighted treatment effects in regression discontinuity designs.
+To make use of such an estimator in practice, however, we also need to understand its sampling distribution and to control the bias.
+In this section, we describe our approach to inference.

-The self-normalization accounts for the fact that the constraints, $\EE{\gamma_{+}(Z_i); Z_i \geq c} = 1$ and $\EE{\gamma_-(Z_i); Z_i \geq c} = 1$, which we assumed to hold in Section~\ref{sec:identification}, cannot be enforced exactly unless the distribution of the running variable $Z_i$ were known a-priori.
-The ratio estimator is more stable in finite samples and invariant to translations of the response $Y_i$.

-We first provide a general central limit theorem for~\eqref{eq:weighted}, then we show how our identifying assumptions enable the construction of asymptotic confidence intervals for various treatment effect parameters.
-In Section~\ref{sec:weighted_opt}, we propose a concrete approach to constructing weighting functions $\gamma$ via quadratic programming that appropriately trades off the bias and variance of the resulting estimator.

-We start by studying the asymptotic distribution of the weighted ratio estimator~\eqref{eq:weighted}.
-We treat the weighting kernels $\gamma_+, \gamma_-$ as deterministic but allow them to vary with $n$, i.e., \smash{$\gamma_+ = \gamma_+^{(n)}$} and \smash{$\gamma_- = \gamma_-^{(n)}$}.
-Our results allow considerable flexibility in choosing $\gamma_+, \, \gamma_-$.
-In Section~\ref{sec:weighted_opt} we provide concrete guidance for constructing $\gamma_+, \, \gamma_-$; however, the abstract limiting results given here would hold for other choices of weighting functions also (for example, they would hold for weights derived from local linear regression as in \eqref{eq:local_lin} with decreasing bandwidth).
+We make the following additional assumption: \begin{assumption}[Bounded response] The response $Y_i$ is bounded, $Y_i \in [0,1]$. \end{assumption} We start by studying the asymptotic distribution of the ratio-form estimator in~\eqref{eq:weighted}.
+We treat $\gamma_+, \gamma_-$ as deterministic but (in contrast to Theorem~\ref{theo:consistency}) allow them to vary with $n$, i.e., \smash{$\gamma_+ = \gamma_+^{(n)}$} and \smash{$\gamma_- = \gamma_-^{(n)}$}.
 Our first formal result is the following central limit theorem.
-We note that the conditions on the response noise are mild and similar to commonly made assumptions.
-The assumption on regular weighting kernels is also easy to satisfy, and in particular the weights proposed in Section~\ref{sec:weighted_opt} will satisfy this property.